pcafrica/advanced_programming_2025-2026/lectures/04/04-c++_inheritance_polymorphism.md

 delete p;
 ```

 In the last line, one should call the `Square` destructor.
 If you forget to mark the destructor in Polygon as `virtual`, that of `Polygon` is called instead.
-If `Square` has added new data members, this can lead to a memory leak.
+If `Square` has additional resources, this can lead to a memory leak.

 **Note**: If you add the flag `-Wnon-virtual-dtor` at compilation time, the compiler issues a warning if you have forgotten a virtual destructor.